hexpresso/WU-2018/01_DEFCON2018_Quals/web/PHP_Eval_White_List/README.md

 ## Solve

-Seem to be an open RCE with some retrictions ...
-As some others challenge from the same CTF, a PHP Zend framwork `.so` were given.
+Seem to be an open RCE (Remote Code Execution) with some retrictions ...
+As some others challenges from the same CTF gave a PHP Zend framwork `.so`.

-By doing a simple phpinfo() we can see that the restriction follow a first rule:
+By doing a simple `phpinfo();` we can see that the restriction follows a first rule:

 `No file operation outside of the current directory (this is what the open_basedir call do)`